himanshu2454/Kunteksto/docs_source/source/start.rst

     kunteksto

-- At the **Enter a valid mode:** prompt, type *all*
+- At the *Enter a valid mode:* prompt, type **all**

-- At the **Enter a valid CSV file:** prompt, type *example_data/Demo.csv*
+- At the *Enter a valid CSV file:* prompt, type **example_data/Demo.csv**

-- Kunteksto analyzes the input file and creates a results database of this CSV file named *output/Demo/Demo.db*
+Kunteksto analyzes the input file and creates a results database of this CSV file named *output/Demo/Demo.db*

 - The Model Metadata window opens.

-- This image depicts the view of the Model Metadata and below that are descriptions of each of the fields to be edited.
+The image below depicts the view of the Model Metadata and below that are descriptions of each of the fields to be edited.
 Kunteksto prefills the fields with fake data so that you are not staring at blank input boxes.
+You will modify these fields to relect the actual data that you are processing.

 .. image:: _images/edit_model.png